 Liquid hydrogen is noncorrosive.
-Special materials of construction are not required.
+Special materials of construction are not required to prevent corrosion.
 However, because of its extremely cold temperature, equipment must be designed and manufactured of material that is suitable for extremely low temperature operation.
-Vessels and piping should be designed to American Society of Mechanical Engineers (ASME) Code and the American National Standards Institute (ANSI) Pressure Piping Code or Department of Transportation (DOT) codes for the pressures and temperatures involved.
+Vessels and piping should be designed to the American Society of Mechanical Engineers (ASME) Code and the American National Standards Institute (ANSI) Pressure Piping Code or Department of Transportation (DOT) Codes for the pressure and temperatures involved.